ericholscher/ericholscher.com/site/blog/2013/nov/11/code-conduct-organizers-perspective.rst

 but you can't remove that possibility from existing.
 If anything did happen,
 I felt prepared to deal with it.
-This was much easier thanks this `amazing document`_, which provides an example internal policy to follow.
+This was much easier because of this `amazing document`_, which provides an example internal policy to follow.

 The Code of Conduct also gave us a leg to stand on if there were any issues.